Proto-Cubism: 1911 Salon d'Automne

-Albert Gleizes, 1911, Portrait de Jacques Nayral, oil on canvas, 161.9 x 114 cm, Tate Modern, London.
+Albert Gleizes, 1911, Portrait de Jacques Nayral, oil on canvas, 161.9 × 114 cm, Tate Modern, London.
 This painting was reproduced in Fantasio: published 15 October 1911, for the occasion of the Salon d'Automne where it was exhibited the same year.

 In Room 7 and 8 of the 1911 Salon d'Automne, held at the Grand Palais in Paris, hung works by Metzinger (Le goûter (Tea Time)), Henri Le Fauconnier, Fernand Léger, Albert Gleizes, Roger de La Fresnaye, André Lhote, Jacques Villon, Marcel Duchamp, František Kupka, Alexander Archipenko, Joseph Csaky and Francis Picabia.
 The result was a public scandal which brought Cubism to the attention of the general public for the second time.
 The first was the organized group showing by Cubists in Salle 41 of the 1911 Salon des Indépendants.
 In room 41 hung the work of Gleizes, Metzinger, Léger, Delaunay, Le Fauconnier and Archipenko.
 Articles in the press could be found in Gil Blas, Comoedia, Excelsior, Action, L'Oeuvre, Cri de Paris.
-Apollinaire wrote a long review in the April 20, 1911 issue of L'Intransigeant.
+Apollinaire wrote a long review in the 20 April 1911 issue of L'Intransigeant.
 Thus Cubism spread into the literary world of writers, poets, critics, and art historians.

 Apollinaire took Picasso to the opening of the Salon d'Automne in 1911 to see the cubist works in Room 7 and 8.

 Albert Gleizes writes of the Salon d'Automne of 1911: "With the Salon d'Automne of that same year, 1911, the fury broke out again, just as violent as it had been at the Indépendants."
 He writes: "The painters were the first to be surprised by the storms they had let loose without intending to, merely because they had hung on the wooden bars that run along the walls of the Cours-la-Reine, certain paintings that had been made with great care, with passionate conviction, but also in a state of great anxiety."

 It was from that moment on that the word Cubism began to be widely used. [...]

 Never had the critics been so violent as they were at that time.
 From which it became clear that these paintings - and I specify the names of the painters who were, alone, the reluctant causes of all this frenzy: Jean Metzinger, Le Fauconnier, Fernand Léger, Robert Delaunay and myself - appeared as a threat to an order that everyone thought had been established forever.